mangopdf/mangopdf.github.io/_drafts/wifihacking.md

 The reason this method of hacking works is because people pick easy-to-guess passwords.
 English word with the first letter maybe capitalised then one or two numbers?
 That pattern covers a *lot* of people’s passwords and a computer can just quickly check all of them.

 If you’re an average internet user, your password for everything is the same, and it’s your pet’s name followed by your house number.
 Even worse, it's probably a password hackers already have in their password lists.
-What I’m saying is that on average, most Wi-Fi passwords don’t stand a chance against these password lists.
+What I’m saying is that on average, most Wi-Fi passwords people choose don’t stand a chance against these password lists.

 # So what?
 So you can probably hack home Wi-Fi.
 What's the point of doing it?

-You could...
+You could....
 ## Find your neighbour's ISP password

 Routers often store the password used to connect to the ISP (your ISP may not do this) in their admin panels.